verdaux/BookNotes/Phrases/Impressors 19.md

 - [ ] I don't it for 3 reasons: 1.
 It's wrong.
 2. It would ruin the fun 3.
 Et cetra
 - [ ] It's the most fun that doesn't hurt anyone
 - [ ] We were fed the wrong heart throb for so long
+- [ ] Hope you will not take it amiss if I ask you to leave us for a minute.